Hedgehog release programme

 - Your garden must be unsecure.
 Ideally an able-bodied hog would be able to roam and prefers an area of up to an acre for its territory (about 8 average sized gardens), and so we are looking for gardens that allow hedgehogs to roam freely.

-To apply to join the programme please click here to complete the initial form.
-Your details will then go on our waiting list and you will be contacted when we have hedgehogs available, so please don’t worry if you don’t hear back from us immediately.
-The majority of our hedgehogs are released in the spring, so there may be quite a wait depending on when you apply, but please be assured that we will keep all applications and make contact when appropriate.
+To apply to join the programme please form below.
+Your details will be added to our waiting list and you will be contacted when we have hedgehogs available, so please don’t worry if you don’t hear back from us immediately.
+Where possible, hedgehogs are returned to the area they were found, therefore we cannot guarantee you will be contacted for release, even if you are successful in joining the programme.